anitakumar/pandora/readme.md

 | product_types    | products types example rings      |
 | customer_data    | data frame with customer_id column|

+#### Unit test
+One output file named outputs/out.csv is provided and used test to check against the new dataframes outputs/out_new.csv generated.

 #### Outputs

-The ouputs will be in outputs/out.csv folder
+The ouputs  will be in outputs folder.
+The new files will be named outputs/out_new.csv